solidi/hl-mods/workspace/plan/roadmap.md

         1. If timestamp of built artifact is newer than all source artifacts, skip building again
     1. [ ] Compile mdl tool for Linux
     1. [ ] Separate arms cleanly from weapon models in v_ files
+1. Community ideas
+    1. [ ] Explode player if using impulse cheat but sv_cheats on server is 0
+    1. [ ] Give option to player to adjust sway of weapon magnitude, or find the framerate and match it (see HL-NewLight)